 K.M.
 Weiland over at Helping Writers Become Authors firmly states that, “(u)timately, setting is not character.
 Characters are personalities, which means they are persons.”
 Sure, that works if your setting is static.
 Weiland goes on to say that we should consider how cultured and educated the setting is.
 In other words, the grounds of Oxford University would be a cultured, educated setting, but it’d lack personality so it can’t be considered a character.

-Here’s my short and sweet #1linewed post.
-The theme is fire.
+Here’s another short-‘n-sweet #1lineWed post.
+The theme is empty.

 #amwriting #WIP #1lineWed

 (Looks up from her work) Oh, hi!
 Is it Wednesday already?
 Where’s the time gotten off to?

 Welcome to WIPpet Wednesday*.
 I’m sharing again from Cleaning House, which will soon lose its WIP (work-in-progress) status.